1. You have a right to have an advocate:

 It also says that if you need extra help or support because of your disability, you should be able to get it.

-This means that you have a right to have everything explained to you in a way that you understand.
+This means that you have a right to expect that everything explained to you is in a way that you understand.

 It means that you have a right to take extra time to make decisions, if you need it.